UK Council for Psychotherapy

 Paul Simon

 Creating A Loving, Trusting Bond Being in touch with our desire and caring rather than fear, obligation and guilt, enables us to feel secure, trusting (see also Self-Trust, Putting Trust In Us).
 Qualities towards creating a trusting, loving bond (influenced by our early bonding patterns) may include loving the bits we don't love in our partner, willingness to drop our ego defences, be open, grow together and flourish, learn about ourselves, our values, be vulnerable, open-hearted, affectionate, wanting things with our heart and soul - being passionate about this, investing our time and energy, being emotionally truthful and honest, genuinely emotionally connected - showing up every day, consciously aware, present with our attention, intimate with a healthy, positive sexual life and able to listen, be patient.
 Couple check-ins can help facilitate this.
-Sometimes more important than the impact of words may be listening with our heart, the qualities of touch, eye contact, body language, love, intention.
+Sometimes more important than the impact of words may be listening with our heart, the qualities of touch, respectful eye contact, body language, love, intention.
 (See also Building, Rebuilding The Foundations Of The Relationship Or Marriage)

 Intimacy - Deepening Our Relationship We are relational beings in need of physical, emotional closeness, intimacy - not just in romantic, intimate relationships, but also in family and platonic relationships.
 Intimacy is about making known the deepest innermost parts of ourselves and that includes being vulnerable, being receptive to deep connection to ourself and others (see also Patterns Of Communication In Relationships).
 Whether intimacy is on the level of trust, intimacy, communication, emotional connection, romance, sexuality or just being together, some of us may no longer feel the flame in our relationship and want to rush to end the relationship.
 Emotional connection with our partner begins with ourself and we may believe that if only someone would connect with us, love us, we will feel happy and complete inside, yet this can be a form of self-abandonment, avoiding our own feelings, making someone else responsible for our sense of worth, safety, wellbeing.
 Envy and jealousy may also affect our level of intimacy.
 One of us may find it hard to feel safe enough with our partner in the way we need.
 We may try to create intimacy with our partner without first connecting, being intimate with ourself, the roots of which may point to our attachment, relationship style and if we try to do this from our head, we may struggle without opening our heart to our own feelings, willing to learn what our feelings are telling us, being kind, compassionate to ourself.
 And when we are loving and caring to ourself, we are able to feel emotionally close, connect and bond with others from our heart rather than our head, enrich and deepen our relationship (This may also include having a healthy fight in the relationship).
 We may want to express to our partner who we really are, what we really need, risking our vulnerability and tenderness.
 If we are inauthentic or overly nice, polite, with an excellent, perfect manner, this may not create intimacy.
 (See also Intimacy Avoidance In Relationships)